aviadra/hft-chef-lvm/README.md

 hft-chef-lvm Cookbook
 =====================
 This cookbook is used to create LVMs.
-If it is running on AWS/EC2, it can also request disks automatically
+If it is running on AWS/EC2, it can also request disks automatically.
+If you're on AWS, and you need the array to be backed up, you will also need the "hft-chef-ebs-backup" cookbook.

 Usage
 -----
 When using the cookbook, you need to include it in the runlist (we "cuttingly" do it by adding it to the role).
 We've designed it so that when a VG is created, the LV on top of it will take 100% of its space.
-Also, currently, only 1 LV creation on a VG is supported.
+Currently, only 1 LV creation on a VG is supported.

 Requirements
 ------------